SystemsApproach/ops/preface.rst

 terminology and storylines to untangle.
-Whether you plan to stand up your own edge cloud in an enterprise, or end up selecting a cloud provider to do that for you, understanding everything that goes into such an endeavor is a critical first step in the decision making process.
+Whether you plan to stand up your own edge cloud in an enterprise, or end up selecting a cloud provider to do that for you, understanding everything that goes into such an endeavor is a critical first step in the decision-making process.